-We revalue your property every two years, as the value determines your property rates.
+We revalue your property every year, as the value determines your property rates.

 What if I don't agree with my valuation?

-You can object to your valuation within two months of receiving your rate and valuation notice on the following grounds:
+Objections must be lodged within two months of the issue date of the valuation rate and charge notice on the following grounds:

 If you would like to make an objection, complete the relevant valuation objection form assigned by property type: